mmistakes/so-simple-theme/users/interfaces/stan.md

 # Source Code and Issue Tracker

-The Stan C++ Library's source code and issue tracker are hosted by GitHub.
+The Stan Core Library's source code and issue tracker are hosted by GitHub.

 * <p>